lwindolf/liferea/plugins/README.md

 Plugins are usually in Python and it is easier than ever to change core behaviours of Liferea using plugins!

-To get an idea how simple it is to modify/extebd Liferea with a plugin have a look at "bold-unread.py" which grabs a handle to the feed list and changes the visual rendering of feed titles.
+To get an idea how simple it is to modify or extend Liferea with a plugin have a look at "bold-unread.py" which grabs a handle to the feed list and changes the visual rendering of feed titles.